 - If impressions are high but engagement is low, adjust your keywords or content.

-4. Reusing the Same Pins
+4. Reusing the Same Content

 Reusing the same pin over and over on Pinterest isn’t going to cut it.
-Pinterest’s algorithm loves fresh content (gotta keep those robots happy…), so it’s important to regularly create both new pins and new blogs.
+Pinterest’s algorithm loves fresh content (🤖 gotta keep those robots happy…), so it’s important to regularly create both new pins and new blogs.

-Create a variety of pins for each piece of content.
+📌 MY ADVICE: Create a variety of pins for each piece of content.
 Try different designs, overlays, headlines, and formats.
 Once you see what kind of content does well with your audience, create more pins like that!

 5. Pinning to Your Homepage